-- 3.2.1 This asset management Plan is prepared under the direction of Council's vision, mission, goals and objectives as set out in the Community Strategic Plan. - 3.2.2 Council's Vision: In 2032 the Uralla Shire community will be vibrant with a growing economy supporting a sustainable quality of life that values its heritage. - 3.2.3 Council's Mission: Uralla Shire Council listens to and facilitates the aspirations of the community.
+- 3.2.1 This asset management Plan is prepared under the direction of Council's vision, mission, goals and objectives as set out in the Community Strategic Plan 2017-2027. - 3.2.2 Council's Vision: That Uralla Shire Council continue to be an active, prosperous, welcoming and environmentally aware community. - 3.2.3 Council's Mission: The Uralla Shire Council is committed to creating a unique environment which offers an excellent quality of life and economic opportunities for its people.